StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/health.md

 ![Topology Perspective Properties View - Identifier Preview](../../../../.gitbook/assets/v50_otel_traces_merge_with_critical.png)

-We can merge the **Child component** with the unhealthy AWS Lambda component by adding the identifier into the manual instrumentation for the **Child component**.
+We can merge the **Child Component** with the unhealthy AWS Lambda component by adding the identifier into the manual instrumentation for the **Child Component**.

 This produces the following result: